A positive surprise is on the way: Cactus Inc (WHD) Stock

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
-Currently, 0.64 percent of Cactus Inc shares are owned by insiders, and 104.73 percent are held by financial institutions.
-Bender Joel, the President at Cactus Inc (WHD) has sold 141,300 shares of firm on Sep 08 at a price of $55.41 against the total amount of $7.83 million.
-In another inside trade, Bender Scott, Chairman and CEO of Cactus Inc (NYSE:WHD) sold 141,300 shares of the firm on Sep 08 for a total worth of $7.83 million at a price of $55.41.
+Currently, 0.64 percent of Cactus Inc shares are owned by insiders, and 104.74 percent are held by financial institutions.
+Bender Scott, the Chairman and CEO at Cactus Inc (WHD) has sold 141,300 shares of firm on Sep 08 at a price of $55.41 against the total amount of $7.83 million.
+In another inside trade, Bender Joel, President of Cactus Inc (NYSE:WHD) sold 141,300 shares of the firm on Sep 08 for a total worth of $7.83 million at a price of $55.41.
 An inside trade which took place on Sep 08, Chief Operating Officer of Cactus Inc Bender Steven sold 19,362 shares of firm against total price of $1.07 million at the cost of $55.06 per share.